Enforced disappearances in Pakistan: Criticism

 The cases of forced disappearances were criticized by human rights organizations and the media.
 They have urged the government of Pakistan to probe these incidents.
 In 2011, a Commission of Inquiry on Enforced Disappearances was formed, but there was little progress in the investigation.

 In January 2021, the Islamabad High Court, after hearing a petition on a disappearance case from 2015, ruled that the prime minister of Pakistan and his cabinet were responsible for the state’s failure to protect its citizens “because the buck stops at the top.”
 The court also termed enforced disappearances as “the most heinous crime and intolerable.”

 Pakistan has grappled with a persistent issue of enforced disappearances, which has marred its human rights reputation for a considerable period of time.
 Despite assurances from successive administrations to outlaw this practice, progress in enacting relevant legislation has been sluggish, leaving individuals vulnerable to forced disappearances without any accountability for the perpetrators.
 Since the outset of its occupation, the Pakistani state has resorted to enforced disappearances as a means to suppress the oppressed population of Balochistan, marking a prolonged history of such occurrences.
 This systematic practice has been employed to silence the voices within the region.

+In January 2026, authorities arrested Imaan Mazari-Hazir, a Pakistani human rights lawyer, and her husband, Hadi Ali Chattha, for social media posts concerning enforced disappearances in Khyber Pakhtunkhwa and Balochistan and criticism of security operations against the Balochistan Liberation Army and Tehreek-i-Taliban Pakistan.
+The couple were sentenced to 17 years imprisonment.